sergiusens/snappy-docs/build-snaps/syntax.md

       an 'else' clause is considered satisfied even if no selector matched.
 The 'else fail' form allows erroring out if an 'on' clause was not matched.

+      For example, to fetch the `hello` package only when building on amd64:

+          - on amd64:
+            - my-package

+      To fetch something else on other architectures:

+          - on amd64:
+            - my-package
+          - else:
+            - something-else

+       You could also use `else fail` instead to cause the build to fail on architectures other than amd64.

           - try:
             - ...
           - else:
             - ...

-      The body of the 'try' clause is taken into account only when all packages contained within it are valid.
+      The body of the 'try' clause is taken into account only when all packages contained within it are valid (i.e. available in the archive for the given architecture).
 If not, if it's immediately followed by 'else' clauses they are tried in order, and one of them must be satisfied.
 A 'try' clause with no 'else' clause is considered satisfied even if it contains invalid packages.

+      For example, let's say a stage-package isn't available for all architectures.
+You could make it an optional stage-package like so:

+          - try:
+            - my-optional-package

+      This would cause `my-optional-package` to be staged only when it's available in the archive for the architecture being built.
+You could also provide alternatives:

+          - try:
+            - my-optional-package
+          - else
+            - try-this-one

     * `build-packages` (list of strings)
       A list of Ubuntu packages to be installed on the host to aid in building the part.
 These packages will not go into the final snap.